envs-net/ttbp/README.md

 your blog.

-if you opt to not publish, your entires will never be accessible from outside of the tilde.team network; other tilde.team users will still be able to read your entries through the ttbp interface, or by directly accessing your `~/.ttbp/entries` directory.
+if you opt to not publish, your entires will never be accessible from outside of the envs.net network; other envs.net users will still be able to read your entries through the ttbp interface, or by directly accessing your `~/.ttbp/entries` directory.